Skip to main content

 hubify install typescript-strict-mode typescript-naming-conventions

-After using a skill, report your results to help it evolve:
+After using a skill, report results to feed the evolution loop:

 # Success